mshash8/data-512-project/README.md

 # License
 This project is open-source and follows the MIT License.
 You are free to use and modify the code according to the terms of the MIT License.

+# Scripts
+1. **Path:** scripts/wildfire_data_analysis.json - This file contains the data acquistion, preparation and analysis of the wildfire data from USGS.
+2. **Path:** scripts/aqi_data_acquistion.json - This file contains the data acquistion and API call for the AQI data.
+This creates an output json of AQI for each year which is read back into the notebook above to create visualizations.

 # Data Files

 1. **Path:** data/predictions.json - This file contains the predictions of smoke in Lewiston, Idaho for the years 2024-2049.